-Bleeding/haematoma: any bleeding after surgery is usually minor.
-However, rarely you may bleed enough to require a return to theatre to drain the blood and stop any bleeding.
+Bleeding/haematoma: Any bleeding after surgery is usually minor.
+However, rarely you may bleed enough to require a return to theatre to drain the blood and stop any further bleeding.

-Infection: uncommon, however if it occurs you may be required to commence antibiotics.
+Infection: Uncommon, however if it does occur you may be required to commence antibiotics.
+If you have an expander it may need to be removed.

-Wound separation/delayed healing: this is uncommon however small areas may break down and require dressing or revision surgery in the future.
+Wound separation/delayed healing: this is uncommon however small areas may break down and require dressings or revision surgery in the future.

 Scar widening/hypertrophy: this can occur with any scar.
-Your wound will be carefully closed, however, some people may develop widened or elevated scars.
-At WPRS we will monitor closely for this and provide information to avoid this potential complication.
+Your wound will be carefully closed however some people may develop widened or elevated scars.
+You will be provided with education on how to monitor for this and avoid this potential complication.